step-hen-burke/msc-notes/notes/@liBayesianApproachEstimating2009.md

 The authors use Bayesian methods to impute missing data.

-Only works on categorical data - numeric data must use other methods or coerce the variable to a category - eg. with range splits
+Only works on categorical data - numeric data must use other methods or coerce the variable to a category - e.g. with range splits

 Assumes variables are independent to ease calculation.